GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues.md

 ## Verify the API request to the endpoint

-To verify that a client or application has made a request to the APEX Cloud API endpoint, you can check the **X-Forwarded-For** header.
+To verify the client or application that has made a request to the APEX Cloud API endpoint, you can check the **X-Forwarded-For** header.

 ![traffic-trace-message](/images/dashboard-traffic-details-header.png)